SUSTAINABLE POPULATION & IMMIGRATION - AUSTRALIA

 Population is a local and global issue.
 Like climate change, population requires local action in order to achieve global outcomes.

-- Sustainable Australia is opposed to rapid population growth from either high immigration or high native fertility.
+- Rapid population growth is unsustainable and undesirable, regardless of whether it comes from high immigration or high native fertility.

 - Sustainable Australia is opposed to restrictions on family size and coercive efforts to reduce fertility.

 - Sustainable Australia is for immigration, being sustainable immigration, which will help maintain social cohesion and long term public support for immigration by addressing the public's growing frustration with too much immigration too soon.

 - Sustainable Australia is opposed to discrimination of immigrants based on race (ethnicity) or religion.

-- Our immigration practices should not be ethnically or religiously based, but they must allow for more intensive screening of and support for all prospective immigrants than is currently the case.
-There are serious dangers in not devoting sufficient resources to managing our high immigration intake.
-The Department of Immigration is simply overloaded with work.
-Lowering our immigration intake back to the sustainable long term average level (see below) will help the Department of Immigration recover and secure a sustainable Australia.
+- Our immigration practices should not be ethnically or religiously based, but they must allow for much more intensive screening, of and support for, all prospective immigrants than is currently the case.
+There are serious dangers in not devoting sufficient resources to managing our record high immigration intake.
+The Department is simply overloaded with work.
+Lowering our immigration intake back to the sustainable long-term average level (see below) will help the Australian Government to recover and secure a sustainable Australia.

 - According to the International Monetary Fund, seven out of the top ten per capita GDP countries have populations under 10 million.